radishmouse/tow-tow/README.md

 ## What is it?

-It lets you do target practice at home, provided you've got a laser cartridge for your firearm.
+It's a program written in [processing](https://processing.org/download/) that lets you do target practice at home, provided you've got a webcam for your computer and a laser cartridge for your firearm.

 ## Did you say "firearm"?